 What are Solar PV Panels?

-There are however hybrid systems, known as solar PVT, which combine PV and thermal technology in one.
+There are however solar hybrid panels, known as solar PVT systems, which combine PV and thermal technology in one.

 How do PV Panels Work?